SMAC-Group/ptds2018_website/content/homeworks/hw4.md

 - **(a)** The function `find_pi` should do exactly one action, that is estimate $\pi$.
 Therefore, we need to introduce the following modifications:

     - Rename `find_pi` to `estimate_pi`
-    - Remove `make_plot` arguemnt and the code chunk to plot the chart
+    - Remove `make_plot` argument and the code chunk to plot the chart

     The function `estimate_pi` should return both the estimated value of $\pi$ and simulated points.
 The simulated points will be used for plotting afterwards, therefore, it makes sense to store them in a data frame with three columns: `x`, `y`, and a logical column `inside` (`TRUE` if a point inside a circle, and `FALSE` otherwise).